acl2/acl2/books/kestrel/c/transformation/json-rpc/README.md

      cat tests/example-request.json | tr -d '\n' | (cat; echo) | nc localhost 7070

+  **NOTE**: This example assumes the server was started in the `tests` directory.
+  The `tests/example-request.json` request contains relative paths which are resolved against the server's current working directory.

 Methods:

 Each supported transformation is a JSON-RPC method whose name matches the